knative/docs/blog/releases/announcing-knative-v0-20-release.md

 ### Highlights

-- Serving continues to polish DomainMapping
+- Serving continues to polish DomainMapping.
 - Gradual traffic rollout featured is introduced.
 - Propagation of delivery spec down to subscription is now added in Eventing.
 - Eventing Kafka Broker enhanced with multiple observability related to metrics and tracing.
+- The `kn` CLI introduces a new experimental offline mode (--target) for `kn service create` that allows creating Knative services locally in resource files.

 ### Serving v0.20